Disjoint Stable Matchings in Linear Time: Preliminaries

 \section{Preliminaries}

-The classical Gale-Shapley algorithm (\autoref{algorithm:gale-shapley})~\cite[Figure~1.3]{Gusfield1989} solves the \SM problem using a greedy approach.
-The extended version of the Gale-Shapley algorithm (\autoref{algorithm:extended-gale-shapley}) \cite[Figure~1.7]{Gusfield1989} simplifies the Gale-Shapley algorithm.
-In particular, this algorithm \textit{reduces} the preference list by eliminating certain pairs that do not belong to any stable matching.
-By \textit{deleting} a (\textit{man-woman}) pair $(m,w)$, we mean deleting $m$ from $w$'s preference list and $w$ from that of $m$.
+We recall the Gale-Shapley algorithm and the lattice structure of stable matchings here for the sake of completeness.
+The classical Gale-Shapley algorithm~\cite[Figure~1.3]{Gusfield1989} solves the \SM problem by a deferred acceptance mechanism.
+Each man proposes the women on his list in decreasing order of preference until some woman accepts his proposal.
+A woman $w$ accepts a proposal from a man $m$ if either $w$ is unmatched or she prefers $m$ over her current partner.
+The extended version of the Gale-Shapley algorithm (\autoref{algorithm:extended-gale-shapley})~\cite[Figure~1.7]{Gusfield1989} \textit{reduces} the preference lists by eliminating certain pairs that do not belong to any stable matching.
+By \textit{deleting} a (\textit{man-woman}) pair $(m,w)$, we mean deleting $m$ from $w$'s preference list and $w$ from that of $m$.\\

-If we consider the man-oriented version of the Gale-Shapley algorithm\cite[Figure~1.3]{Gusfield1989}, we observe that if a woman $w$ receives a proposal from man $m$, then $w$'s partner in the man-optimal/woman-pessimal stable matching can be no worse than $m$.
-Therefore, if $m'$ is a successor of $m$ in $w$'s preference list, then $(m',w)$ cannot be a stable pair as the worst stable partner of $w$, $p_{M_0}(w)$ is at least as preferred as $m$, and $m'$ is less preferred than $m$.
-Therefore, such pairs can be safely deleted.
-Furthermore, no such deleted pair blocks any undeleted pair as each woman prefers all the surviving men on her list to those that have been deleted.

-The algorithm terminates when everyone is engaged--which happens before any man exhausts his preference list.
+The algorithm terminates when every man is engaged or has exhausted his preference list.
 When the algorithm ends, the resulting modified preference list is a \textit{reduced list}.
-Furthermore, it can be easily verified that, on termination, each man is engaged to the first woman in his \textit{reduced} preference list, and each woman is engaged to the last man in hers.
+Furthermore, it can be easily verified that, on termination, each man is either unmatched or is engaged to the first woman in his \textit{reduced} preference list, and each woman is either unmatched or is engaged to the last man in hers.
 These engaged pairs constitute a man-optimal stable matching.
+It is known that every stable matching leaves the \emph{same} set of people unmatched~\cite{Gusfield1989}.

-For a given stable marriage instance, we will refer to the final preference lists generated by the extended Gale-Shapley algorithm, with men as proposers as \textit{man-oriented Gale-Shapley lists}, or \textit{MGS-lists}.
-Similarly, the woman-oriented version is called as \textit{WGS-lists}.
-Finally, if we take for each person the intersection of his/her MGS-list and WGS-list, we get \textit{GS-lists}.
-We observe that the GS-lists can be obtained by applying man-oriented extended Gale-Shapley algorithm to get MGS-lists and then, starting with the MGS-lists, applying woman-oriented extended GS algorithm.
+For a given stable marriage instance we will refer to the final preference lists generated by \EGS, with men as proposers, as \textit{man-oriented Gale-Shapley lists}, or \textit{MGS-lists}.
+The final preference lists generated by this algorithm when women do the proposing are called \textit{WGS-lists}.
+Finally, if we take for each person the intersection of their MGS-list and WGS-list, we get the \textit{GS-list}.
+It is known that the GS-lists can be obtained by first applying man-oriented \EGS to get MGS-lists and then, starting with the MGS-lists, applying woman-oriented \EGS~\cite{Gusfield1989}.